-Featured in the W&L curriculum for almost sixty years, the Art Studio program hosts a vibrant community of creators who specialize in the communication of ideas through visual forms.
-Among the techniques taught are those of oil and acrylic painting; sculpture in clay, wood, welded metal, and mixed-media materials; digital, traditional and alternative photography; and a variety of printmaking processes.
+Featured in the W&L curriculum for almost sixty years, the Studio Art program hosts a vibrant community of creators who specialize in the communication of ideas through visual forms.
+Among the techniques taught are those of oil and acrylic painting; sculpture in wood, welded metal, and mixed-media materials; digital, traditional and alternative photography; and a variety of printmaking processes.
 Faculty both produce their own work for exhibitions and train undergraduates to think and to work as artists in the professional world.

-Wilson Hall’s new facilities offer state-of-the-art studios for all students, and feature a separate space set aside for senior art majors to produce a body of work for their thesis projects.
+Wilson Hall’s facilities offer state-of-the-art studios for all students, and feature a separate space set aside for senior art majors to produce a body of work for their thesis projects.
 Because each studio contains large windows looking out onto the scenic Woods Creek basin, these teaching and working areas are well-lit and take full advantage of the surrounding landscape that has made the Shenandoah Valley so famous.